-- 6.4 Against this background and the risks within the economic forecast, caution will be adopted with the 2018/19 treasury borrowing decisions.
-The Treasury Management team will continue to monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances (within their approved remit). - 6.5 If it were considered that there was a significant risk of a sharp fall in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - 6.6 In the event that interest rates rose beyond the forecast used in the capital programme the revenue interest cost to the Council would increase.
-A rise of an extra 1% per year during the Council's peak borrowing period of 2020/21 2021/22 would cost an additional £4.9m in interest payments per annum from 2022/23.
+- 6.4 Against this background and the risks within the economic forecast, caution will be adopted with the 2019/20 and beyond treasury borrowing decisions.
+The Treasury Management team will continue to monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances (within their approved remit). - 6.5 If it were considered that there was a significant risk of a sharp fall in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - 6.6 In the event that interest rates rose beyond the forecast used in the capital programme, the revenue interest cost to the Council would increase.
+A rise of an extra 1% per year during the Council's peak borrowing period of 2021/22 to 2022/23 would cost an additional £4.7m in interest payments per annum from 2023/24.